-The Write Disable instruction (Figure 10) resets the Write Enable Latch (WEL) bit in the Status Register to a 0.
+The Write Disable instruction (Write Disable Instruction Sequence Diagram figure) resets the Write Enable Latch (WEL) bit in the Status Register to a 0.
 The Write Disable instruction is entered by driving Chip Select (CS#) low, shifting the instruction code "04h" into the DI pin and then driving Chip Select (CS#) high.
 Note that the WEL bit is automatically reset after Power-up and upon completion of the Write Status Register, Page Program, Sector Erase, Half Block Erase (HBE), Block Erase (BE) and Chip Erase instructions.